What is the PATH Study?

 - Assess differences in tobacco-related attitudes, behaviors, and health conditions among racial/ethnic, gender, and age subgroups over time.

-About 46,000 people aged 12 years and older, including tobacco users and non-users, were included in the first wave of the PATH Study.
+About 46,000 people aged 12 years and older, including people who did and did not use tobacco, were included in the first wave of the PATH Study.
+At the fourth wave in 2017, about 9,800 more participants joined the study.

-Initial data on adult and youth tobacco use, published January 2017 in the New England Journal of Medicine, showed that more than 25 percent of American adults were current users of tobacco in 2013-14 and roughly 9 percent of youth reported using tobacco in the past 30 days.
-Multiple product use was common among tobacco users, accounting for roughly 40 percent of adult and youth tobacco users, with cigarettes and e-cigarettes being the most common combination among both age groups.
+Initial data on adult and youth tobacco use, published January 2017 in the New England Journal of Medicine, showed that more than 25 percent of American adults were currently using tobacco in 2013-14 and roughly 9 percent of youth reported using tobacco in the past 30 days.
+Multiple product use was common among people who used tobacco, accounting for roughly 40 percent of adult and youth who used tobacco, with cigarettes and e-cigarettes being the most common combination among both age groups.

 Data and documentation (questionnaires, codebooks) related to the PATH Study are available at the study website at the National Addiction & HIV Data Archive Program (NAHDAP), including instructions for access to restricted- and public-use files.
 Available file types include Questionnaire Public-use Files (PUFs), Questionnaire Restricted-use Files (RUFs), Biomarker Restricted-use Files (BRUFs), State Identifier Restricted-use Files (SIRUFs), Tobacco Universal Product Code (TUPCRUF) Data, Special Collection Public-use Files (SCPUFs), and Special Collection Restricted-use Files (SCRUFs).
 Data from new waves are released as they become available.